dnswlt/hexz/pyhexz/README.md

 ### Flask web server

 The Flask app runs behind a `gunicorn` WSGI web server, both locally and in a Docker container.
-To run
-locally:
+To run the `training_server` locally:

 ```bash
 cd src